 Downtown Danville, Florida's Unique Event Venue

-Across Main Street is Danville Wash-a-teria, a working laundry for guest use.
-Next door is Danville City Hall.
+Across the street is Danville City Hall.
 Dan uses this as his office.
-It too, is appointed in the 40’s style with typewriter, mimeograph and Dictaphone.
+It too is appointed in the 40’s style with a typewriter, mimeograph, and Dictaphone.

 At the end of Main Street is the Danville Inn.
 This is where you’ll spend the night.
 A balcony overlooking downtown will give you a wonderful vantage point to see the 15’x15’ drive-in movie screen at the end of town (which is actually the back side of the 45’ front door).